cbshiles/KALX-libfms/doc/fms/background.md

 The name _derivative securities_ is a bit misleading.
 A derivative is quite different from a security like a currency, stock, or bond.
 If you stuff a deriviative under your mattress it will eventually be worthless.
-They don't provide equity in a company that allows you to influence decisions.
-If your counterparty goes bankrupt there is no preferred treatment on the assets of the company that bond holders receive.
+Derivatives don't provide equity in a company that allows you to influence decisions on how it is run.
+If your counterparty goes bankrupt there is no preferred treatment on the assets of the company like what bond holders receive.

 > A derivative is a legal contract between two counterparties for
 > future exchanges of things of value.